kstr0k/t3st/README.md

 **TLDR: [`t3st.t`](t/t3st.t)** tests the framework and serves as an example &mdash; run `prove [-v]`.
 Run `git-t3st-setup` to add testing to an existing `git` project.

 `t3st` is a shell library to produce [TAP output](https://testanything.org/tap-specification.html).
 Use it to test shell functions, or any commands / scripts.
 It requires only a **POSIX shell** (but works under bash / dash / busybox / mksh / zsh / BSD sh / others) and a TAP framework (**`prove`** comes with any system perl).
 The defaults make tests easy to write without sacrificing correctness or flexibility.
 The test API completely avoids **namespace pollution**, which guarantees complete interoperability with any source.
 Features:
+- easy setup: adding to existing projects (`git-t3st-setup`), and running multiple tests under multiple shells (`git t3st-prove`) are one-liners
 - output + exit code testing, with precise final newline handling
-- full shell integration (tests can be requested conditionally / from loops / inside pipelines)
+- full shell integration (request tests conditionally / from loops / inside pipelines)
 - `errexit` ([`set -e`](#errexit)) and `set -u` tests
 - [subshells and pipes](#subshells-and-pipes)
 - repeated tests
 - TAP directives (`TODO`)
-- adding to existing projects is a one-liner

 *Notes*
 - development takes place at [GitLab `t3st`](https://gitlab.com/kstr0k/t3st) but you can also report issues at the [GitHub `t3st` mirror](https://github.com/kstr0k/t3st).